 Join VINS with a year membership

 If you live close enough to go at least twice a year, get a year membership.
 Not only can you get in for free, how often you want, but you are supporting the scientists and bird rehabilitation.
-Students are only $30 for the year, while a family with two kids pays $100.
 Click here for VINS membership rates.
 When I was still homeschooling we always did the membership and saved a lot of money that way.

 Looking up at the Tree House during our treetop walk in Vermont.
 Go check it out!